fedor-pavlov/geocoder-opencagedata/README.md

 # Tune your query

+OpenCageData provides lots of useful query options like countrycode, languagecode, bounds, add_request and manu more.
+You may use all of them with this API client.
-Instead of sending just a string to geocoding service, you may check [these query parameters](https://opencagedata.com/api#forward-opt) and submit them as a JSON object to the ```geocode``` function, like so:
+Please check the full list of query options [here](https://opencagedata.com/api#forward-opt) In order to make use of query options please pass a JSON object instead of a string to the ```geocode``` function, like so:

 ```javascript
     const coder = new geocoder()

     coder.geocode({q: 'New York', limit: 10, countrycode:'uk', no_annotations: 0}).then(console.log)
 ```
+Please note that your query string goes to a mandatory property ```q``` of the query object.

-Whenever you provide a string as an argument to the ```geocode``` function the following set of default query options is applied to your query:
+Please be aware that whenever you provide a string as an argument to the ```geocode``` function (instead of a query object) the following default query options are applied to your query:
 Option | Default value
 ------ | -------------
 limit | 1
 pretty | 0
 no_annotations | 1
+The same default values will be applied to your query object as well if you ommit them from your query object.